Invoca/active_support-deprecation_test_helper/README.md

 ActiveSupport::DeprecationTestHelper.configure
 ```

-### Whitelisting Deprecation Warnings
+### Expected Deprecation Warnings
-If you have some deprecations warnings that you're not going to resolve, and would like to not be alerted to them at the end
-of your test run, you can allow them with the following
+If you have some deprecations warnings that you're not going to resolve, and would like to omit them from the test run report, you can do the following

 ```ruby
 ActiveSupport::DeprecationTestHelper.allow_warning("The full deprecation warning string")